From clinical werewolf delusions to the belief that you are literally dead, these rare mental disorders are as uncommon as they are tragic.

 Sufferers of Body Integrity Identity Disorder (BIID) experience that very feeling — and some of them even go through with the amputation.

-Thankfully, BIID and the rest of humanity’s most rare mental disorders only affect very, very few people.
-Although that hardly makes reading about these disorders any less chilling…
+Thankfully, BIID and the rest of humanity’s most unusual mental conditions only affect very, very few people.
+Although that hardly makes reading about these rare mental disorders any less chilling…

 Rare Mental Disorders: Cotard’s Syndrome